xMurungi/Mali-App/My Apps/Mali/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android, iOS using Compose Multiplatform for the UI.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: